Test beam characterization of sensor prototypes for the CMS Barrel MIP Timing Detector: Results

 A simple model, shown in Figure~\ref{fig:tres_sharing}, describes the measurements well.
 The model assumes energy depositions per track in each bar proportional to the length of its trajectory through the crystal.
 The time resolution is estimated using the fit function shown in Figure~\ref{fig:tRes_vs_amplitude}.
 In the model, gaps between bars are set to 850~$\mu$m as measured in the lab and the rotation angle is set to 40$^{\circ}$ to match the distance between the minima of the measured resolution at the centre of each bar.

 The size of the gap between crystals was scanned in simulation.
 If the actual gap between bars is kept below 200~$\mu$m, the combination of time measurements from neighbouring crystals allows one to maintain a nearly uniform time resolution across the gap, with MIPs crossing that region having the same time resolution of MIPs passing through a single crystal at maximum thickness.
-In the final BTL design, the use of very thin (about 80~$\mu$m) layers of Enhanced Specular Reflector (ESR) between crystals is foreseen to reduce this effect to a negligible level as shown in Figure~\ref{fig:tres_sharing}~(right).
+In the final BTL design, the effect of the inter-crystal gap is expected to be reduced to a negligible level (as seen in Figure~\ref{fig:tres_sharing}~(right)), as the gap will be about 80~$\mu$m thanks to the use of very thin layers of Enhanced Specular Reflector (ESR) between crystals and to the packaging of the SiPM arrays that will match the pitch and geometry of the readout face of the crystal arrays.

 The position of a track crossing one or more bars can be estimated as a weighted average